byronrthomas/rag-app-studio-docs/running.md

    2. Container Image URL - must be set to `byronthomas712/rag-app-studio-runner:1.0` - **NOTE that this a different image to the builder template**
    3. Container Port - must be set to `8000`
    4. Environment variables - must be set to `{"HUGGING_FACE_HUB_TOKEN":"hf_SECRET"}` if your HuggingFace hub token is `hf_SECRET` - please be careful to enter this correctly or the app won't start
+   5. You can set a description to help you identify it, I've used `RAG App Studio Runner`

 Here is a screenshot showing how it would look if your token is `hf_SECRET` - **you must replace this value with your actual token!**